wohaco/despace/venera_5_6.md

 **Lander**

-   - Pressure sensors **MDDA-A** type to measure atmospheric pressure in the range from 100 to 30 000 mm Hg Art.
+   - Pressure sensors **MDDA-A** type to measure atmospheric pressure in the range from 100 to 30 000 ㎜ Hg Art.
 (0.13 — 40 atm);
    - **G-8** gas analyzers to determine the chemical composition of the atmosphere ([EVN‑014](venus.md));
    - **VIP** device for determining the density of the atmosphere at an altitude;
    - **FD-69** for illumination measurements in the atmosphere ([EVN‑013](venus.md));